taras-sereda/cross-lingual/README.md

 Future ideas:

-- [ ] Add source separation model to get only vocals track.
-Spliter as a base line should be ok
+- [x] Add source separation model to get only vocals track.
+Splitter as a base line should be ok.
 - [ ] Send email when project is ready
 - [x] Create fully automatic pipeline.
 Single page: Project name, youtube link.
 - [ ] Optimize whisper and tortoise.
 It should be possible to reduce memory consumption 4-5x!